pixelmatix/smartmatrix-docs/SmartMatrix/docs/shield-sdv2.md

 # SmartMatrix SD Shield (V2 and V3)

+SmartMatrix SD Shield is now retired, replaced with SmartLED Shield (V4) for Teensy 3

 ## Overview
 SmartMatrix SD Shields have a microSD card slot for storing Animated GIFs, a lower profile, bring more signals out to the expansion connectors, and add 5V level shifting buffers on all the panel signals (as of V3).